OpenConext/OpenConext-deploy/README.md

 These step for setting up are based on Mac OS X and the Open Source [Homebrew](http://brew.sh) package manager.
 While it is possible to deploy OpenConext using other environments, currently it is unsupported.

-This playbook uses a custom vault, defined in filter_plugins/custom_plugins.py in order to encrypt data.
-We think this is a better solution than the ansible-vault because it allows us to do fine grained encryption instead of a big ansible-vault file.
-Also, the creator of ansible-vault admits his solution is not the way to go.
-See [this blogpost](http://jpmens.net/2014/02/22/my-thoughts-on-ansible-s-vault/).

 To encrypt and decrypt values use the scripts in `./scripts/encrypt.sh` and `./scripts/encrypt-file.sh`.
 Run them without arguments to see the help.

 ## Install Vagrant and VirtualBox